cs-pub-ro/blockchain-protocols-and-distributed-applications/chapters/introduction/lab/content/wallet/wallet.md

-# Setting up a Wallet
+# Setting up a Wallet via Browser

  We will use [MultiversX Testnet Wallet](https://testnet-wallet.multiversx.com/) to participate in the blockchain as a user.

+If you already have a wallet, there is no need to create another one.

 Go to [MultiversX Testnet Wallet](https://testnet-wallet.multiversx.com/) and create a new wallet by clicking **Create new one**.